-TSP is one of the most important representatives of a large class of problems known as combinatorial optimization problems [65].
+TSP is one of the most important representatives of a large class of problems known as combinatorial optimization problems [64].
 Since the TSP belongs to a class of NP-hard problems [74], an efficient algorithm for TSP probably does not exist.
 More accurately, such an algorithm exists if and only if the two computational classes P and NP coincide.
-From a practical point of view, it means that in general it is quite impossible to find an exact solution for any TSP instance with n nodes, that has a behaviour considerably better than the algorithm which computes all of the (n-1)! possible distinct tours, and then returns the least costly one.
+From a practical point of view, it means that in general it is quite impossible to find an exact solution for any TSP instance with m nodes, that has a behaviour considerably better than the algorithm which computes all of the (m-1)! possible distinct tours, and then returns the least costly one.

 If we are looking for applications, a different approach can be used.
-Given a TSP instance with n nodes, any tour passing once through all cities is a feasible solution Algorithms that construct in polynomial time with respect to n feasible solutions are called heuristics [12,118].
+Given a TSP instance with m nodes, any tour passing once through all cities is a feasible solution Algorithms that construct in polynomial time with respect to m feasible solutions are called heuristics [12, 119].
 In general, these algorithms produce solutions but without any quality guarantee as to how far is their cost from the optimal.

 There exist two versions of TSP: the Symmetric TSP and the Asymmetric TSP.
-In the symmetric form, known as the STSP [71,72,91,95], the cost distance between nodes i and j is equal to the cost distance between nodes j and i ($c{ij} = c{ji}$).
+In the symmetric form, known as the STSP [72, 70, 91, 95], the cost distance between nodes i and j is equal to the cost distance between nodes j and i ($c{ij} = c{ji}$).
 In the case of asymmetric TSP (ATSP) [14, 16, 18, 24], there is no such symmetry.
 In addition, there are many different variations of TSP which are described and explored in the literature and also a variations derived from everyday life.
 From the dissertation point of view, the most important applications of the TSP studied in the literature, are in more details presented in Chapter 2.

-First steps in solving the TSP were consist of exact methods and heuristics.
-Exact methods like cutting planes [112] and branch and bound [27, 112], can optimally solve relatively small problems (depending on the size of n), while methods such as different variants of Lin-Kernighan algorithm [6, 45, 68, 77], and Concorde algorithm [3-5] are good for larger problems.
-Furthermore, some algorithms based on greedy principles such as nearest neighbour [61], and spanning tree [67] can be also used for solving a TSP.
-The above-mentioned methods for solving TSP result in exponential computational complexities.
+First steps in solving the TSP were classical methods.
+These methods consist of an exact methods and heuristics.
+Heuristic methods like cutting planes [112] and branch and bound [112, 27], can optimally solve relatively small problems (depending on the size of m), while methods such as different variants of Lin-Kernighan algorithm [6, 44, 67, 77], and Concorde algorithm [4, 3, 5] are good for larger problems.
+Furthermore, some algorithms based on greedy principles such as nearest neighbour [60], and spanning tree [66] can be also used for solving a TSP.
+The classical methods for solving the TSP result in exponential computational complexities.
 For that reason a new methods are required to overcome this shortcoming.
-These new methods include different kinds of heuristic techniques, nature based optimization algorithms, etc. Various creatures and natural systems, developed in nature, are interesting and valuable sources of inspiration for exploring and creating new methods for solving a TSP and variations of TSP.
+These new methods include a different kinds of heuristical techniques, nature based optimization algorithms, and etc. Various creatures and natural systems, developed in nature, are interesting and valuable sources of inspiration for exploring and creating a new methods for solving a TSP and a variations of TSP.
 Let us count the most important of them.
-Evolutionary Algorithms [99, 104, 123, 132], Genetic Algorithms [42, 49, 50, 101, 107, 114, 122, 126, 130, 131, 135, 136], Memetic Algorithms [60,85-87,102,110], Simulated Annealing [82], Ant Systems [38] and finally Grafted Genetic Algorithms [34], [37], [35], [36].
-The latter is a type of hybrid genetic algorithms [42,66,92,135] and they will be described and demonstrated in the thesis.
+Evolutionary Algorithms [124, 105, 133, 99], Genetic Algorithms [41, 48, 49, 101, 108, 115, 123, 127, 131, 132, 137, 136], Memetic Algorithms [59, 85, 86, 87, 103, 111], Simulated Annealing [82], Ant Systems [37] and finally Grafted Genetic Algorithms [36, 34].
+The latter is a type of hybrid genetic algorithms [41, 136, 92, 65] and they will be described and demonstrated in the thesis.